 The biggest sources of anchovies are the Peruvian anchovy fishery, which dominates with over 68 percent of the catch.
 The Japanese anchovy fishery is second at over 19 percent, and the European fishery third at over 8 percent.

-Because they are small, generally 5 to 8 inches in length, anchovies are often confused with sardines (Sardinella anchovia).
+Because they are small, generally 5 to 8 inches long, anchovies are often confused with sardines (Sardinella anchovia).
 In some areas, the terms anchovy and sardine are used interchangeably.
-Anchovies are slimmer and smaller than sardines.
-Anchovies have a more intense flavor than sardines, so they are often used in small amounts, while sardines are often eaten whole.
+In addition to being slimmer and smaller than sardines, anchovies have a more intense flavor than sardines, so they are often used in small amounts, while sardines usually are eaten whole.

 Both are oily fishes.
 Sardines are higher in omega-3 fatty acids than anchovies, but both are good sources of beneficial fatty acids.
-Due to their small size, they are lower in mercury than larger fish.
+Due to their small size, anchovies and sardines both are lower in mercury than larger fish.
 However, anchovies are a source of amnesic shellfish poisoning in humans and birds when they feed during algal blooms and concentrate domoic acid in their guts.

 Uses of Anchovies in Cuisine